Breville Dual Boiler Review: Great Value Espresso Machine

 This isn’t just an espresso machine; it also steams milk.
 And it does this very effectively, whether you want a creamy latte or a foamy cappuccino.

 The steam wand is the professional caliber, and it’s double-walled so that the outside doesn’t get hot enough to burn you.
 The steam wand is on a 360-degree ball joint, so it’s a pleasure to use, and it comes standard with a nicely balanced three-hole steam tip.

 You can adjust the steam pressure by changing the steam boiler temperature.
 If you’re new to frothing milk, it’s nice to start at a lower pressure, which gives you a little more time to make sure you’ve got the milk texture just right.
-A lever operates the steam wand on the side of the machine, a system you’ll see on many top espresso machines like the La Marzocco GS3 or Slayer.
+A lever operates the steam wand on the side of the machine, a system you’ll see on many top espresso makers like the La Marzocco GS3 or Slayer.
 Compared with a knob, many users find the lever more ergonomic and better for controlling the steam.

-The Sage Dual Boiler also has a dedicated hot water outlet.
+The Breville Dual Boiler also has a dedicated hot water outlet.
 This is not a massive surprise at this price, but it’s a much nicer alternative to making the steam wand do double duty.

 Cleaning & Maintenance – 4.5/5

 Cleaning and maintenance is an area in which this machine shines, especially when compared to similar double boilers.